teosusnjak/Lyme-disease-controversy/study-2/README.md

 Each stage is run independently with three models (Gemini, GPT, Grok), then ensembled (majority vote) into a final label; results are validated against human-annotated ground truth, and `notebooks/final_data.ipynb` merges all four stages into `results/final_classification_results.json`, the end product of the pipeline.

 Classifiers are DSPy programs optimized with **GEPA**; notebooks contain the training and inference code; `results/` and `validation/` hold the outputs of each stage.

+## Availability and exclusions

+Selected raw data not subject to third-party copyright, together with analysis code and compact worked examples, will be made available here.

+The source corpus of article abstracts and copyrighted article full texts will not be redistributed.
+Released records may include persistent identifiers and permitted bibliographic metadata so that readers can retrieve the source material from its original database or publisher.
+Model outputs must be checked before release and must not contain embedded abstract or full-text content that cannot be redistributed.

+See the [repository home page](../) for the article link and abstract.

 ## Repository structure